-You hear a low-pitched tone and/or the display shows the currently selected zone/channel combination and OUT RNG.
-Your radio remains in this out-of-range condition until it locks onto a control channel, it locks onto a failsoft channel, or it is turned off.
+You hear a low-pitched tone and/or the display shows the currently selected zone/channel combination and

+Out of range.
+Your radio remains in this out-ofrange condition until it locks onto a control channel, it locks onto a failsoft channel, or it is turned off.